-E-2 Treaty Investor Visa Lawyers for Investing in the U.S.
+E-2 Treaty Investor Visa – The U.S. Investor Visa

 The E-2 Treaty Investor Visa is one of the few ways that foreign entrepreneurs can start their own business in the U.S. These nonimmigrant visas are reserved for foreign entrepreneurs from countries that maintain a Treaty of Trade and Commerce with the U.S., which allows them to develop and carry out investment and trade activities.
-This visa category is truly designed for a small business owner and is intended to allow foreign nationals to come to the U.S. to purchase an existing or a new business, or engage in a joint business venture.
+This visa category, known as the U.S. Investor Visa, is truly designed for a small business owner and is intended to allow foreign nationals to come to the U.S. to purchase an existing or a new business, or engage in a joint business venture.
 It’s a relatively uncomplicated process as compared to other visas like the H-1B, but qualification can be challenging.

 E-2 Visa Requirements

-In order to qualify for an E-2 visa, an investor must meet several requirements before considering the application process.
+In order to qualify, an investor must meet several E-2 visa requirements before considering the application process.
 The treaty investor must: